 Conclusion

 When you choose where to stay in Buenos Aires, you almost can’t go wrong.
-From the historic streets of San Telmo, to the European feel of Recoleta, or the modern high-rises of Puerto Madero, I have no doubt that you’ll find yourself falling in love with this city just as quickly as I did.
-Consider your priorities, whether that’s a central location, good nightlife, or a little luxury, and choose the neighbourhood that best matches your requirements.
+From the historic cobblestone streets of San Telmo, to the European feel of Recoleta, or the modern high-rises of Puerto Madero, I have no doubt that you’ll find yourself falling in love with this city just as quickly as I did.
+Consider your priorities, whether that’s a central location, good nightlife, or a little luxury, and choose the best neighbourhood that best matches your requirements.
 Trust me, regardless of where you stay, you’ll be planning to come back to Buenos Aires before you’ve even departed.